aroshanzamir/angular-17-ssr/README.md

 Step 1:
-go to the backend folder then in the terminal run the following command: node app.js
+go to the backend folder then in the terminal run the following command:

+1- npm install

+2- node app.js

 step 2:
-got to the frontend folder then in the terminal run the following command: npm run server
+got to the frontend folder then in the terminal run the following command:

+1- npm install

+2- npm run server